aspectran/aspectran.github.io/_pages/en/docs/guides/aspectran-jpa-transaction-management.md

 ## 7. Explicit Aspect Definition

-This method is used when you need fine-grained control over how transactions behave at the code level.
+If you need to control transaction behavior more precisely at the code level, you can directly define an Aspect class that inherits from `EntityManagerAdvice`.
+This allows you to configure transaction opening strategies (Lazy vs. Eager) to suit your specific needs.

 ```java
 @Component